redding/assert/README.md

 end
 ```

-However, the view hanlder you use is itself configurable.
+However, the view handler you use is itself configurable.
 Define you own view handler class and specify it in your user/local settings:

 ```ruby
 class MyCustomView < Assert::View::Base